Sunset

 The inciting incident occurs at 12 minutes when A young woman is found dead under suspicious circumstances connected to powerful Hollywood figures.
 The studio head wants the matter covered up rather than investigated, disrupting the glamorous status quo with ugly reality..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Mix and Earp actively choose to defy the studio and investigate the murder themselves.
+This reveals the protagonist's commitment to Mix and Earp actively choose to defy the studio and investigate the murder themselves.
 They cross from the world of movie-making fantasy into real criminal investigation, committing to uncover the truth regardless of consequences., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False defeat: Mix and Earp discover the conspiracy runs much deeper than one murder - it's a systemic operation involving multiple powerful Hollywood figures.
+Significantly, this crucial beat False defeat: Mix and Earp discover the conspiracy runs much deeper than one murder - it's a systemic operation involving multiple powerful Hollywood figures.
 The stakes raise dramatically as they realize they're now targets themselves, transitioning from hunters to hunted., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, All is lost: Mix and Earp are betrayed, their evidence is stolen or compromised.
 They face the reality that the powerful studio system may be too strong to defeat.
 Their investigation appears finished, careers threatened, possibly their lives in danger.
-The whiff of death - justice itself seems to die., reveals the protagonist at their lowest point.
+The whiff of death - justice itself seems to die., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Synthesis and breakthrough: Mix combines what he's learned from Earp (authentic courage and justice) with his own skills (Hollywood showmanship and tricks).
 They discover new evidence or formulate a plan that uses both the real West and the reel West to expose the villains., demonstrating the transformation achieved throughout the journey.